jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

 An asterisk (*) means that all fields in the group should be considered (as for NXtransformations groups).

-Our framework includes the notion of "constant" and "multiple-valued" datanames.
-For maximum flexibility, we encode the restriction that the

 Some canonical names represent multiple dependencies.
 These are indicated by repeating the items above in a list.
 Therefore, the total structure of an entry in the following table is: